Cooperman Barnabas Medical Center: Burn Center

 The Burn Center at Cooperman Barnabas was established in 1977.
 It is the only certified burn treatment center in New Jersey and the only center in New Jersey that meets the verification criteria of the American Burn Association.
 The center is equipped to treat pediatric through geriatric burn patients with 12-bed intensive care unit, 18-bed burn step-down unit, and two hydrotherapy suites.
 Outpatient department provides specialized burn care for patients who do not require hospitalization.
 The center treats 400 patients annually.

 The center also provides education and outreach programs through sponsorship from Saint Barnabas Burn Foundation which was established in 1987.
 Free clinical education programs are prehospital care, emergency department & hospital programs, and nursing school program.
 Community outreach programs include classroom programs designed to enhance science and health curriculum, juvenile firesetter intervention program, and a mobile trailer that recreates a home environment to educate children about fire safety.

 The Burn Center and its staff were discussed in the book titled After the Fire: A True Story of Friendship and Survival by Robin Gaby Fisher – a Pulitzer Prize finalist in a story about the survival of the two most burned victims in the Seton Hall fire in 2000.

 Pathology

 The pathology department has among the oldest continuously accredited CAP laboratories in the US, having been accredited since 1964.
 Over 6 million clinical tests, 23000 surgical specimens, and 7000 cytology specimens are processed annually.
 The department also has an accredited ACGME residency program in pathology and is a member of the Clinical and Laboratory Standards Institute.

 In 2015, Quest took over operations of the laboratory.
+In August 2022, RWJBarnabas divested its laboratories to LabCorp.